brianadams2337/containerstore-demo/.changeset/forty-cities-stand.md

 '@scayle/storefront-application-nuxt': patch
 ---

-**\[Subscriptions\]** Resolved an issue in `SFOrderDetailProductSubscription` where the subscription attribute value not being displayed correctly in order detail page and order success page.
+**\[Subscriptions\]** Addressed a bug where subscription attribute values were not displaying correctly on the Order Detail and Order Success pages.
+The `SFOrderDetailProductSubscription` component has been corrected to ensure this information is always shown accurately.